 - Check out area avalanche conditions before you venture out.

-- Complete a Wilderness Trip Plan and pack appropriate equipment and supplies for current weather conditions.
+- Plan your trip and pack appropriate equipment and supplies for current weather conditions.

 - Keep an updated emergency supply kit in your vehicle.